Skip to main content

 ConditionalSubAssemNotSupported

-Description: A conditional subassembly was detected, these are not supported in Level AI
+A conditional subassembly was detected.
+Conditional subassemblies are not supported in Level AI.

 CurbSubAssemblyNotCentered

-Description: A curb subassembly is not centred at its origin, this can cause slight discrepancies in Level AI levels.
+A curb subassembly is not centered at its origin.
+This can cause slight discrepancies in Level AI levels.

-Resolution: Adjust so the subassembly is centred at its origin.
+Adjust the subassembly so it is centered at its origin.

 CustomSubAssembly

-Resolution: Replace with standard Civil 3D subassembly.
-If require usage of custom sub assemblies, ensure the custom sub assembly name has the word "Lane" (for custom lane sub assemblies) and "Curb" (for custom curb sub assemblies) or "Sidewalk" (for custom sidewalk assemblies).
+Replace it with a standard Civil 3D subassembly.
+If custom subassemblies are required, make sure the custom subassembly name includes “Lane” for custom lane subassemblies, “Curb” for custom curb subassemblies, or “Sidewalk” for custom sidewalk subassemblies.

 DaylightingNotRequired